 Digital twins are poised to transform manufacturing processes and offer new ways to reduce costs, monitor assets, optimize maintenance, reduce downtime and enable the creation of connected products.
-The digital twin model, although not new, is entering manufacturing and other industries fast.
+The digital twin model, although not new, is entering manufacturing and other industries such as the construction industry fast.
 IoT is one of the drivers.
 Digital twins in an industrial, non-academical, context.

 When you start hooking up IoT endpoints, devices and physical assets to data sensing and gathering systems which are turned into insights and ultimately into optimized/automated processes and business outcomes, as we do with the Industrial Internet of Things (among other things), there are quite some new possibilities that arise, to say the least.